tkjelsrud/pystore/README.md

 #clone() / sync()
 check if needed to exchange data / get the whole structure (for additional services) now..it starts getting messy :D

+#segment(key)
+force key segment to be stored in separate file/repository

 Library:
 Caching w/MD5 check for changed data (quick TCP)